Skip Navigation

 Description:

-Project Activities: During the first year of the project, 150 word problems and a teaching script will be developed.
-In the second year, the generalization strategies and a word problem assessment will be developed.
-The criterion word problem-solving assessment will be developed to measure students' ability to solve word problems related to addition, subtraction, and comparing sets/quantities.
-During the third year pilot study, a multiple probe single-case design will be used across dyads, replicated across classrooms, to evaluate the impact of the intervention on word problem solving as well as generalization to real world activities and a general education context.
-Upon completion of the pilot study, a manual will be developed to include all components of the instructional package and other support materials.
+Project Activities: The research team planned to develop 150 word problems and a teaching script, followed by generalization strategies and a word problem assessment.
+For the pilot study, a multiple probe single-case design was planned across dyads, and replicated across classrooms, to evaluate the potential impact of the intervention on word problem solving as well as generalization to real-world activities and a general education context.
+The team planned to develop a manual with the instructional package and supporting materials upon completion of the pilot study.

 Structured Abstract